 - If you are allergic to phenobarbital elixir; any part of phenobarbital elixir; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: A block in the airway, liver disease, or shortness of breath.

 This is not a list of all drugs or health problems that interact with phenobarbital elixir.

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take phenobarbital elixir with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Phenobarbital Elixir?

 - Tell all of your health care providers that you take phenobarbital elixir.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This medicine may be habit-forming with long-term use.

 - Do not stop taking phenobarbital elixir all of a sudden without calling your doctor.
 You may have a greater risk of signs of withdrawal.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+If you need to stop phenobarbital elixir, you will want to slowly stop it as ordered by your doctor.

-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how phenobarbital elixir affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how phenobarbital elixir affects you.

 - Talk with your doctor before you use other drugs and natural products that slow your actions.